seanhodges-tw/api-docs/source/includes/_payouts.md

 By default in our [sandbox environment](https://api.sandbox.transferwise.tech) strong customer authentication is disabled.
 You can enable it for your account on the [public keys management page](https://api.sandbox.transferwise.tech/public-keys).

+The option for toggling the check yourself will be available in production as well as long as it is optional.

 ### TEST and LIVE environments

 * You can access the Sandbox API at [https://api.sandbox.transferwise.tech](https://api.sandbox.transferwise.tech)